-In addition to these mitigation strategies, FDA implemented IBAPS to enable greater and more timely insight into budget activity across the Agency.
-IBAPS improves the accuracy and availability of budget and acquisition information that enables FDA to better plan, forecast, track, and analyze the data to make better decisions about the best use of its resources.
+In addition to these mitigation strategies, FDA implemented IBAPS to enable a greater and more timely insight into budget activity across the Agency.
+IBAPS improves the accuracy and availability of budget and acquisition information that enables FDA to better plan, forecast, track, and analyze the data to make better informed decisions about the best use of the Agency's resources.